 Permanent scarring develops as the skin tries to heal itself with new skin.
 As I said above when these lesions heal they leave a depressed pit on the skin.

-Have you ever tried Orange Zest?
-It is considered an effective home remedy for pimples and acne because of its mildly acidic nature.
+Have you ever tried orange zest?
+It is considered an effective home remedy because of its mildly acidic nature.
 It also helps to cleanse the skin of excess sebum.

 Niacin and Vitamin A

 Niacin and Vitamin A have been used successfully to treat the skin from the inside out.
 100 mg niacin, three times daily, and 50,000 international units of vitamin A, three times daily.
 Vitamin E at 400 mg should be taken once daily.(Check with your physician before starting any vitamin regimen.)

 If you want to save money, you could boost your diet with these vitamin rich foods.

 Zinc has shown dramatic results in some cases.
 50 mg three times a day in tablet or capsule form.

 Aloe Vera Gel speeds acne scar healing.
 It can be used as a moisturizer or as an ingredient in a homemade facial mask.

 Honey contains enzymes, which help to heal any and all skin injuries.
 It can also be applied as a facial mask.

 (Wearing any mask to bed can be messy.
 I choose a day on the weekend and leave the mask on while I work around the house.)

 Apple cider Vinegar can be mixed with water and applied to your face as a facial toner, to be used after cleansing, and also can be dabbed directly on acne pimples to help them heal more quickly.